gwilymk/tantivy-sqlite-storage/README.md

 Normal file store using the default mmap file storage took 19m51.956s to generate the index, and the final index was 3.1G in size.

-However, the biggest difference can be found when searching.
-The example search term (`barak obama`) took 79055 microseconds using sqlite storage and 10 times less using file storage of 7782 microseconds.
+The example search term (`barak obama`) took 3794 microseconds using sqlite storage and similar time using the default file storage.
-However, searching the same thing again reduces the time to be more in line with the mmap file storage.

-Also, startup time is significantly slower with sqlite storage (takes a few seconds to load the index).
+However, startup time is significantly slower (about 8s on the same machine) with sqlite storage (takes a few seconds to load the index), and memory usage is much higher.
-But once it is loaded, performance is reasonable for a small number of users.
+But once it is loaded, performance is comparable (although memory usage much higher).